MicrosoftDocs/Virtualization-Documentation/tlfs.md

 A port is allocated from the receiver’s memory pool and specifies which virtual processor and SINTx to target.
-Event ports have a “base flag number” and “flag count” that allow the caller to specify a range of valid event flags for that port.
+Event ports have a “base flag number" and “flag count" that allow the caller to specify a range of valid event flags for that port.

 Connections are allocated from the sender’s memory pool.
 When a